Destinations Italy Sardinia

 No two suites are alike — request layouts directly

-InsiderAsk for the Conchiglie suite — it has the only direct garden access, which means morning coffee under the fig tree before anyone else is up.
-Or splurge on the Torrino for a private sunset dinner; the staff sets the rooftop with candles and serves the kitchen's full menu up there.
+InsiderNo two suites are alike — call the hotel and walk through the layouts before booking.
+Splurge on the Torrino for a private sunset dinner; the staff sets the rooftop with candles and serves the kitchen's full menu up there.

 Granite suite